radcamp/radcamp.github.io/NYC2019/03_ipyrad_partII_CLI.md

 The final output of step 6 is a file in `peddrad_across` called `peddrad_clust_database.fa`.
 This file contains all aligned reads across all samples.
-Executing the above command you'll see all the reads that align at eachlocus.
+Executing the above command you'll see all the reads that align at each locus.
 You'll see the sample name of each read followed by the sequence of the read at that locus for that sample.
 If you wish to examine more loci you can increase the number of lines you want to view by increasing the value you pass to `head` in the above command (e.g. `... | head -n 300`).